 Unless otherwise instructed, don't try to help your rider dismount.
 The instructor will ~ give specific directions about whether to bring the student to the ramp or to remain in the ring.
 Again, keep your horse quiet by standing in front while the rider is helped off.

-Falls are very rare indeed, but they can happen.
+Falls are very rare, indeed, but they can happen.
 If your rider falls, your responsibility is to keep control of the horse.
 The instructor will take care of the student.
 If another rider falls and the horse gets loose, stand in front of your horse and hold the reins as you do for mounting and dismounting.
 DON'T PANIC.
-Remember, some of these people fall frequently in every day life.
-The instructor is trained to handle any situation, and has special knowledge of your rider's physical condition.
+Remember, some of these people frequently fall in everyday life.
+The instructor is trained to handle any situation, and has specialized knowledge of your rider's physical condition.
 Please keep your horse absolutely quiet and let the teaching staff take care of the rest.

 The job of the side-walker is to walk next to the rider, with your shoulder roughly next to the rider's hip, to help the rider maintain balance.
 Especially in the beginning stages of riding, some riders have definite balance problems.
 Depending on the degree of difficulty, there will be one or two side-walkers assigned to each rider.

 Be sure to check the "Student Information Card File" before each ride, to learn tips on how best to deal with your rider.
 The instructor will inform you as to the requirements of your rider, also.
 For example: some students will not have to be held all the time, they may need side- walkers for psychological support, and in case of emergency.
 Others will need physical support.
 Hold your rider by the safety belt, not by the clothes.

 It is your primary responsibility to see that the rider does not fall.
 If the rider begins to slip, do not grab, but aid him or her back into the correct position.